 Find the vendor to meet your needs

-Market share concentration among plasticizer suppliers is moderate, with the top four suppliers accounting for between 30.0% and 50.0% of US market revenue.
+Market share concentration among plasticizer suppliers is high, with the top four suppliers accounting for more than 50% of US market revenue.
 There are 550 suppliers of plasticizers in the United States, most of which are distributors purchasing from upstream manufacturers.
-Although the majority of manufacturers have diversified product...
+Although the majority of manufacturers have diversified product lines,...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How can I gain leverage during negotiations?

 Experience and Expertise

 How long have you provided these products to your longest-tenured client?